cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 -   I2OSP and OS2IP: These functions are used to convert a byte string to and from a non-negative integer as described in {{!RFC8017}}.
-    (Note that these functions operate on byte strings in big endian byte order.)
+    (Note that these functions operate on byte strings in big-endian byte order.)

 -   a \|\| b: denotes the concatenation of byte strings a and b.
 For example,